 The infamous Canggu Shortcut is a narrow interlock brick road between Canggu and Berawa.
 The road is actually called Jalan Anggrek and it is wide enough for a car and a scooter.

 The shortcut saves a bit of time if you are travelling from Canggu to Seminyak since you don’t want to drive up to the main road.
-But at its height, the shortcut has a lot of traffic.
+But during “rush hour”, the shortcut has a lot of traffic.

-And not to mention the condition of the road, the Canggu Shortcut has many potholes and the interlocking bricks are falling apart.
+And before 2022, Canggu Shortcut had many potholes and the interlocking bricks were falling apart.
 Many scooters have fallen into the rice fields, and even cars too!

 16. Enjoy Canggu nightlife

-Canggu has a vibrant nightlife scene.
+One of the best things to do in Canggu is to enjoy the vibrant nightlife.
 There are several popular spots along the beaches where you can listen to music, have a cocktail or two and enjoy the sea breeze.